 The rally has since cooled off, so is now the right time to buy Blackberry shares?
 We’ll cover everything you need to know about whether this stock is a buy right now and show you how to buy Blackberry shares in the UK with 0% commission.

-Step 1: Find the Best Stock App to Buy Blackberry Shares UK
+Step 1: Find a UK Stock App That Providers Access to Blackberry Shares

 In order to buy Blackberry shares in the UK, you’ll need to find a stock app that carries shares of this company.
 Blackberry has been a penny stock on the US stock market for many years, so not every app offers trading on this company.

-Thankfully, two of the top UK stock apps do: eToro and Plus500.
+Thankfully, two UK stock apps do: eToro and Plus500.

-1. eToro – Buy Blackberry Shares Outright with 0% Commission
+1. eToro – Popular Stock Broker with 0% Commission

 eToro is one of our most highly rated stock apps in the UK.
 This app offers trading on more than 800 US shares, plus thousands more from the UK, Europe, South Africa, Asia, and beyond.